Jojo-Schmitz/batch_export/Readme.md

+<i>This branch of "Batch Export" avoids a problem in Qt on MacOS X. Use this version, if you're on Mac and experience problems with the normal version.</i>

 This Plugin for MuseScore will go through a specified folder and in its default settings exports PDF versions of all ".mscz" files for which no up-to-date version already exists.
 To use the plugin, you must first install it according to the [instructions in the Handbook] (http://musescore.org/en/handbook/plugins), then:

 1. Select "Batch Export" from the Plugins menu